 If you have ‘gone on a diet’ several times with great determination but have found it impossible to stick to it, what you really need is to learn the ‘tricks’ that will make you continue.

 Losing weight is about options and not restrictions.
 It is not about eating the minimum quantity of food that you can handle, but about making the right choices.
 Sometimes a minor modification in your diet can help make a massive change in your health.
+This is why many people have found it useful to keep up with the latest Fitness News so they can discover the right change for them.
+Some have found low-calorie diets work, as do plant-based diets but all of our bodies are different so be sure to try a range of diets before you commit long-term to one diet.
 If you find that you are not losing weight all too easily, it may be beneficial to switch to a plant-based diet and consult with your medical professional.

 Rome was not built in a day.
 If you are used to eating large meals or eating high-calorie foods at every meal, it is difficult for your body to switch requirements overnight.

 For example, if you are used to having a samosa, burger or fried chicken every evening at 7pm, change it to a vegetable sandwich and eventually to fruits and you won’t find the transition so difficult.

 If you have heard this several times before, it’s because it is a tried and tested method.
 Chewing your food slowly helps to mix it well with saliva and break it down to smaller pieces that can be digested easily.

 Studies show that it takes 20 minutes after the food is in your stomach for it to register in your brain and only then do you get the feeling of fullness.
 So, eating slowly will make sure you eat lesser and stop when you are full.

 Using a smaller plate, especially at a buffet, will ensure that you serve yourself smaller helpings.
 While if you use a big plate and take smaller helpings, chances are that you will go back for seconds.